sudoghut/compare_csv_access_field_names/Readme.md

 ## description
-Compare the field names and the orders of field names between csv files and MS Access files The seperate symbol for csv is "\t"
+Compare the field names and the orders of field names between csv files and MS Access files The separator for csv is "\t"

 ## env and dependency
 python 2.7